 At BoardAssist we believe: find fantastic people for phenomenal nonprofit boards and incredible things happen.
 Our sole mission is to identify and personally match high impact New Yorkers who want to be real agents of change with the hardworking boards that make our city the best it can be.

 BoardAssist clients range from start-up organizations to some of the most established names in the nonprofit community, and serve interest areas from arts and education to the environment and poverty relief.
 Though most boards are New York-based, they serve locally, nationally and internationally.
-BoardAssist has been responsible for bringing over $135 million into the nonprofit community through our board placements over the last 20 years.
+BoardAssist has been responsible for bringing over $225 million into the nonprofit community through our board placements since 2001.

 Sallie Abelow is a dedicated lawyer and banker with a long history of motivating volunteer work forces to achieve important ends, creatively solving problems through collaborative work processes, and managing multi-use real estate-based facilities.
 Ms. Abelow holds a B.A. from Trinity College and J.D.
 From University of Texas School of Law.
 She has previously sat on the board of the Matthews Ranch and Cattle Company and The River Club of New York.
 Most recently she served as Director of Finance for Park Children’s Day School.